 Mrs. LaBelle earned a bachelor’s degree from James Madison University with a major in psychology and a minor in special education.
 From there, she earned her master’s degree and certificate of advanced graduate studies from George Mason University in school psychology.
 She is a member of both the National Association of School Psychologists and the Virginia Academy of School Psychologists.
 She has met and maintained the qualifications to be a Nationally Certified School Psychologist in the public school setting.
 Mrs. LaBelle is currently working under the supervision of a Licensed School Psychologist.
 When not working, Mrs. LaBelle enjoys spending time with her husband and son.
-Mrs. LaBelle is working under the supervision of Christine Willing and Stephen Quinn.
+Mrs. LaBelle is working under the supervision of Christine Willing.

 Ronayne “Ronne” Lancaster,